mikesir87/blog.mikesir87.io/_posts/2019-03-15-using-docker-app-in-development.md

 By adopting and taking advantage of Docker App, we're able keep our environments even more consistent by doing the following:

 1. Upstream components build container images
-2. Updated images are reflected in the deployed Summit Docker App (blog post on that soon)
+2. Updated images are reflected in the deployed Summit Docker App ((blog post on how we do that here)[/2019/03/keeping-docker-app-updated/]).
 3. Developers can pull the latest Docker-app for any feature branch and determine services to disable.
 4. Developers can then spin up dev-focused containers to replace any upstream service.